IC 2118 – Witch Head Nebula

 IC 2118 – The Witch Head Nebula

-This is a heavy crop, framed up to show the “Witch Head”.
-IC 2118 is believed to be an ancient supernova or gas cloud illuminated by nearby supergiant star Rigel in Orion.
-This is an extremely faint winter deep-sky object in the constellation Orion.
 The toughest part about imaging this subject is confirming that your target is in the center of the frame.
-This nebula is so faint that you may not even see it in your test frames, until you bring it into photoshop and adjust the curves.
+This nebula is so faint that you may not even see it in your test images until you bring it into photoshop and adjust the curves.
 I have created a graphic below to illustrate just how faint this reflection nebula really is.

 How to locate and frame your deep-sky target under light-polluted skies